-Most – Knowing the animals at the zoo are well cared for and enjoyed by the public.
+Most – Knowing the animals at the zoo are well cared for and that we help to educate the public.

 What do you get paid per year?

-Keepers spend most of their mornings preparing diets, feeding and cleaning the animals assigned to them.
+Keepers spend most of their mornings preparing diets, feeding and cleaning the animals and exhibits assigned to them.
 The afternoons can be spent working on special projects, behavioral observation and afternoon feedings.
-Trainers and educators spend a large portion of the day preparing for shows, and presenting programs.
+Trainers and educators spend a large portion of the day preparing for shows and presenting programs.

 Will I get to have direct contact with the animals?